MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-sucess-6-2.md

 ---
 layout: post
 published: true
-title: Enumeration is the key to sucess 6.2
+title: Enumeration is the key to success 6.2
 tags:
   - PWP
   - Intermediate